Merrickneo/SinglishLah/README.md

 - EXP points will be awarded to the user for completing exercises

 ### 5) EXP Accumulation
+Progress Bar shows users how much more XP he/she needs to level up.
+Levelling up unlocks more customisation options for his avatar icon

+Streaks
+- Users are given bonus XP if he/she partakes in quizzes daily.
+S
+- Serves as a motivator for the user to make progress in Singlish daily.

 ### 6) Profile Page
 Settings